nikilasjohn/Alexa-TFS/README.md

 13. Click 'Save endpoints' at the top

 After this, we now have to add our code to Lambda, so go to the overview screen of our Lambda function
-1. In the 'Code' tab at the bottom, click 'Upload from' on the right and upload the ['lambdaZIP'](
+1. In the 'Code' tab at the bottom, click 'Upload from' on the right and upload the ['lambdaZIP'](lambdaZIP.zip) file

+Next, set up your Okta account linking with Alexa, and to do this, please follow these instructions:
+1. On the 'Build' tab of the Alexa Development Console, click the 'Account linking' tab at the bottom left
+2. Enable the 'Do you allow users to create an account or link to an existing account with you?' option at the top
+3. Enter 'Your Web Authorization URI', 'Access Token URI', 'Your Client ID', and 'Your Secret'
+4. Click 'Save' at the top

+Finally, we can test the application, go to the 'Test' tab

 ## Reference
 https://awskarthik82.medium.com/account-linking-amazon-alexa-and-forgerock-openam-using-oauth2-authorization-grant-17a54730abc5